 (4) Open and Promotional Examinations: Any person who meets the minimum qualifications for the job classification may compete.
 In addition, any person competing in this type of an examination, and who meets the criteria described in (2) above, shall have five (5) points added to the final passing score.

 (5) Qualifying Examinations:

-- Qualifying examinations may be given to probationary and permanent County employees for specifically designed position reclassifications, transfers, demotions and alternately staffed classifications.
+a.
+Qualifying examinations may be given to probationary and permanent County employees for specifically designed position reclassifications, transfers, demotions and alternately staffed classifications.

-- The name of an employee who has successfully passed a qualifying examination shall be placed on the eligible list for the classification for which examined.
+b.
+The name of an employee who has successfully passed a qualifying examination shall be placed on the eligible list for the classification for which examined.
 The Director may place the name of an employee on such eligible list with or without an examination score.
 If an examination score is assigned, such employee’s rank on that eligible list shall be based on the examination score, as determined by the Director.
 Such examinations shall not require the publication of an examination notice.

 (6) Veterans preference shall not apply to promotional examinations.

 33.2 Promotional Eligible Lists

 (1) General Promotional Eligible Lists: The names of applicants successful in general promotional examinations shall be placed on general promotional eligible lists for the classifications examined.

 (2) Departmental Promotional Eligible Lists: The names of applicants successful in departmental promotional examinations shall be placed on departmental promotional eligible lists for the classifications examined.